-Some of the most persistent and relevant questions in paleoanthropology-including the climatic, tectonic, and ecological factors influencing the origin of bipedality, megadonty, tool use, and speciation-are challenging to address with the data acquired by a single research project.
-These types of questions require a more coordinated approach to data collection, a more collaborative approach to data dissemination, and a more synthetic approach to data analysis than is currently achieved in paleoanthropology.
-The PaleoCore initiative aims to facilitate coordinated data collection and data management, and building a data portal through which researchers can query a federated network of paleoanthropological data providers.
-Towards this end, the PaleoCore project borrows and extends data standards and data infrastructure from biodiversity research (e.g., Darwin Core data standard: DwC; the Global Biodiversity Information Facility: GBIF) and archaeological research (e.g., the Digital Archaeological Record: Tdar; Online Cultural and Historical Research Environment: OCHRE).
+Some of the most persistent and relevant questions in paleoanthropology-including the climatic, tectonic and ecological factors influencing the origin of bipedality, megadonty, tool use, and speciation-are challenging to address with the data acquired by a single research project.
+These types of questions require a more coordinated approach to data collection, a more collaborative approach to data dissemination and a more synthetic approach to data analysis than is currently achieved in paleoanthropology.
+The

+PaleoCore initiative aims to facilitate coordination, collaboration and synthesis within paleoanthropology by promoting data standards, developing software tools to facilitate data collection and data management, and building a data portal through which researchers can query a federated network of paleoanthropological data providers.
+Towards this end, the PalecoCore project borrows and extends data standards and data infrastructure from biodiversity research (e.g. Darwin Core data standard - DwC, the Global Biodiversity Information Facility - GBIF) and archaeological research (e.g., the Digital Archaeological Record - tDAR, Online Cultural and Historical Research Environment - OCHRE).
 This paper outlines the goals, conceptual structure, and technological framework of the PaleoCore project and presents an analysis of the data structures used by more than 15 contributing projects.
-The analysis of these data structures reveals commonalities and differences in what data are recorded, how those data are recorded, and the software tools used in data management.
+The analysis of these data structures reveals commonalities and differences in what data are recorded, how those data are recorded and the software tools used in data management.
 Based on this analysis we propose a provisional data ontology for paleoanthropology built from the bottom up by examining what data entities and concepts are most commonly recorded across projects.